 Flexi Vario retractable lead

-Flexi are a good make of extendable dog leads and I’ve used these often when walking my mum’s dog.
-There’s a few options on this page from them as they are one of the biggest brands around and do make a few different good ones.
+There’s a few options on this page from Flexi as they are one of the biggest brands around and do make a few different good ones – it will depend on your dog which is best for you.

 Flexi Neon flexible dog lead